 Get away from it all…

 Alderfen Marshes conservation area is a Site of Special Scientific Interest (SSSI) on the Norfolk Broads, home to an abundance of wildlife.
 The marshes are a carefully managed as a wetland in which visitors enjoy close encounters with the local wildlife including warblers, water deer, marsh harriers, butterflies, herons, dragon flies and more.
-Private, secluded camping pitches offer the chance to get up-close to nature, waking up with the birds as the marshes come to life.
+Private, secluded camping offers the chance to get up-close to nature, waking up with the birds as the marshes come to life.

 Canadian canoes, available on site to hire, offer the chance to see kingfishers, otters, water voles and shoals of fish enjoying these tidal inland waterways.
 Situated a short paddle from the River Yare and Surlingham Broad, a quiet backwater on the Norfolk Broads, Alderfen Marshes provides the perfect opportunity to really get away from it all.